geetarista/jquery.mapfu/README.md

     icon.image ('http://www.google.com/mapfiles/marker.png')
 Reference to an image that is used for your markers.

-## Examples

-Download examples.html and view it in your browser.

 ## License

 jQuery mapit is under by the MIT License.
 See LICENSE for more information.